 However, various biblical manuscripts preserve varying figures.
 The Hebrew Masoretic Text provides figures which add up to a total of 2008 years for this period of time, while the Greek Septuagint yields a total of 3394 years.
 The following chart lists the figures from each of these two texts.
+But which text is correct?

 Until the Reformation, the dominant view among Christians was that the Septuagint preserved the most accurate numbers.
 During the Reformation, however, the Western church began to favor the Masoretic Text.